sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/s1-to-s2/why-104/README.md

 - Distribution of mass as determined by our current gravitational data
 - Khafre Pyramid design
-- inverted starmaps foud side by side with regular maps in at least two structures in Egypt
+- inverted starmaps found side by side with regular maps in at least two structures in Egypt
 - Centroid of South Africa LLVP was precisely calculated to be a special value that is important in Dzhanibekov rotation

 ## Khafre Pyramid